aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/charts/titles/_index.md

 {{% alert color="primary" %}}

-In Excel charts, there are 2 kinds of title:
+In Excel charts, there are two kinds of titles:
 1. Chart Title
-1. Axis Titles
+2. Axis Titles

 {{% /alert %}}